Activation function dependence of the storage capacity of treelike neural networks

-In this work, we characterize how pattern storage capacity depends on activation function in a tractable two-layer network model known as the treelike committee machine.
-We find that the storage capacity of a treelike committee machine remains finite in the infinite-width limit provided that the activation function is weakly differentiable, and it and its weak derivative are square-integrable with respect to Gaussian measure.
+In this Letter, we characterize how pattern storage capacity depends on activation function in a tractable two-layer network model known as the treelike committee machine (henceforth TCM).
+In addition to their uses in machine learning, TCMs have been used to model nonlinear computations in dendrite-bearing neurons \cite{poirazi2003pyramidal,poirazi2020illuminating}.
+We find that the storage capacity of a TCM remains finite in the infinite-width limit provided that the activation function is weakly differentiable, and it and its weak derivative are square-integrable with respect to Gaussian measure.
 For example, the capacity with sign activation functions diverges, while that with rectified linear unit or error function activations is finite.
 We predict that nonlinearity should increase capacity, but may reduce the robustness of classification.
-These connections between expressive power and smoothness begin to shed light on the influence of activation functions on the capabilities of neural networks.
+These connections between expressive power and smoothness begin to shed light on the influence of activation functions on the capabilities of neural networks and branched neurons.